camdenorrb/MutiniesShips/README.md

 # MutiniesShips
 Ships plugin by Mutinies

+**Messages**
+  - setControlPanel
+    - Right click the block that you want to make your ship control panel -controlPanelDestroyed
+    - Your control panel was destroyed!
+Pleace right click new control panel
+  - cantUseItem
+    - You cannot use this item unless you are the captain or a copilot of the vessel
+  - notOnShip
+    - You must be on a ship to use this item

 **V1 Goals:**
   - Detect a ship from a single block, this ship can be moved in water
-  - Take control of ship by typing /makeship
-    - "Right click the block that you want to make your control panel"
-  - "Your control panel was destroyed!
-Pleace right click new control panel"
   - GUI Menu
     - Accessible by clicking control panel or typing /ship
     - Select an item to bind it